MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/help.md

 # More

-All customers can use the auxiliary functions when working with the Desktop terminal.
+All customers can use the auxiliary functions when working with the Desktop terminal.</br>
 All functions are available through menu More:

 * Home page – allows opening the main website of X Spot Markets (EU) LTD